cuthbertLab/music21/buildDoc/rst/overviewStreams.rst

 >>> n1.quarterLength
 2.0

 There is more than one way to place this Note in the Stream.
 A convenient way is with the Stream method :meth:`~music21.stream.Stream.append`.
 This is related to, but very different from, the `append()` method of Python lists.
 After using append, there are a number of ways to confirm that our Note is on the Stream.
 We can use the Python `len()` function to return the number of elements on the Stream.
 Alternatively, we can use the :meth:`~music21.stream.Stream.show` method with the 'text' or (assuming correct setup of your environment) the 'musicxml' argument to return explicit notations.
-(See :ref:`quickStart` for basic configuraton information; see :ref:`environment` for complete information on configuring your :class:`~music21.environment.Environment`.)
+(See :ref:`quickStart` for basic configuration information; see :ref:`environment` for complete information on configuring your :class:`~music21.environment.Environment`.)

 >>> s.append(n1)
 >>> len(s)